Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 15 Februari 2026 06.35.15 UTC
+- WIB: Minggu, 15 Februari 2026 10.18.20 UTC
-- WITA: Minggu, 15 Februari 2026 07.35.15 UTC
+- WITA: Minggu, 15 Februari 2026 11.18.20 UTC
-- WIT: Minggu, 15 Februari 2026 08.35.15 UTC
+- WIT: Minggu, 15 Februari 2026 12.18.20 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: success
+Kategori: technology